CloudV02/HALO-IoT2024/README.md

 ### For developer (Recommended)

-Run `npm run start` in the project root folder.
+- From the project root folder, `cd front` and `npm install` to install dependencies in front.
+Similarly, `cd server` and `npm install` to install dependencies in server.

+- After that, run `npm run start` in the project root folder.
 The frontend will be on `http://localhost:1444` and server will be on `http://localhost:1443`

 ### For user